hongxiao95/3.5D-LLM-Research/ExpirementDocs/miniGPTvsGPT/miniGPT_chatGPT_compare.md

 Compared to the massive computational power required for the original versions of ChatGPT3.5 and GPT4, miniGPT4's ability to achieve a similar level of performance on a single machine with a single graphics card is quite superior.
 However, we must recognize that miniGPT exhibits a noticeable gap when handling logical problems and producing strongly formatted outputs compared to the original GPT models.
 This is not merely due to a lack of computational power.
 In fact, in order to accommodate the limited computational power and memory space of a single graphics card, the reduced parameter scale of miniGPT is likely the true reason for its inability to solve complex and formatting problems.

+After all, these are just preliminary and rough conclusions, and the designed experiments and use cases may not necessarily be completely reasonable.
+However, they can serve as a reference to a certain extent.

 If we think of the original GPT3.5 and GPT4's capabilities in executing logical and formatted tasks as the levels of undergraduate and graduate students, respectively, then miniGPT might be at the level of a middle school or high school student.
 Although this level of disparity is clear, it seems insignificant compared to the computational power gap.
 However, whether this gap is linear is something we believe requires further research.
 In other words, to bridge these seemingly small gaps, we may ultimately still need to upgrade the model to a larger one that can compete with GPT.

 # Future Work

 Fine-tuning miniGPT for specific domains to enhance its capability in solving certain types of problems might be the most valuable approach.
 Although, this might make miniGPT a 'specialized' language model, rather than a general-purpose model.

+# Reference

+1. OpenAI.
+API Reference.
+Accessed: 2023-06-07.
+2023.
+URL: https://platform.openai.com/docs/api-reference

+2. Deeplearning.
+ChatGPT Prompt Engineering for Developers.
+Accessed: 2023-06-07.
+2023.
+URL: https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/

+3. Microsoft.
+Azure OpenAI Service Documentation.
+Accessed: 2023-06-07.
+2023.
+URL: https://learn.microsoft.com/en-us/azure/cognitive-services/openai/